Learmouth History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Learmouth was first found in Berwickshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Learmouth family

-Another 225 words (16 lines of text) are included under the topic Early Learmouth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Learmouth research.
+Another 113 words (8 lines of text) are included under the topic Early Learmouth History in all our PDF Extended History products and printed products wherever possible.

 Learmouth Spelling Variations